Code-Institute-Submissions/SpudStar-milestone-four-project_MarResub/README.md

 - Uses Allauth to allow for secure sign in, sign out and secure general activities
 - Uses Allauth's authentication system by sending the User a confirmation email
 - Allows for protection against non admin users from accessing features they shouldnt such as adding products
+- Whilst it cannot render them currently, I unfortunatley ran out of time, it returns the order number to the profile so users can see their past order numbers.
+Ideally it would show them a breakdown but I decided to keep it in as it proves there is a point to logging in
 ### The Checkout App
 - Takes a form consisting of the user's inputs, whether anomynous or not, and generates a success page provided that the form is valid.
 - Uses Stripe as an optional donation if the user wishes to contribute towards the project, payments successfully come up through stripes system